kojoidrissa/pywebhouston/pycon_djangocon.md

 -  My first time in Portland.
 The city is `#PDXAF`

 # Specific
 -  Tutorials were great and worth the money.
-But 4 may have been too many.
-But I got to meet Harry Percival, who's awesome.
+-  4 may have been too many.
+-  I got to meet Harry Percival, who's awesome.
 -  I gave up on trying to go to all the talks.
 Videos were going up REALLY fast!
--  Would definetly PyCon and Portland again
+-  Would definitely PyCon and Portland again

 # People I met you may have heard of
 -  @nedbat: he remembered me from sprint tutorials AND helped me learn to juggle bowling pins!